 5 Multiple choice questions

-- D. All of these are considered to be unfair claim practices.
+- All of these are considered to be a violation of the unfair trade practices.

 5 True/False questions

-All of the following are considered acts of rebating except: A. An agent provides an all-expenses paid cruise to a client and his wife in exchange for writing the coverage on his national chain of restaurants; B. An agent sends holiday greeting cards to all the clients on his mailing list; C. An adjuster receives a monthly check from an auto body repair shop for recommending the repair shop to clients who have a claim; D. All of these situations are considered acts of rebating. → A. Acts of riot and civil commotion are not covered under this at.
-These perils are covered under most property insurance contracts.
+All of the following are considered acts of rebating except: A. An agent provides an all-expenses paid cruise to a client and his wife in exchange for writing the coverage on his national chain of restaurants; B. An agent sends holiday greeting cards to all the clients on his mailing list; C. An adjuster receives a monthly check from an auto body repair shop for recommending the repair shop to clients who have a claim; D. All of these situations are considered acts of rebating. → B. Greeting cards do not constitute a form of rebating.
+They are not something of commercial value.